Riya10031/Threat-Protection-with-XDR/Labguide/Module 1/Lab-01.md

-# Lab 01 - Review and explore sentinel workspace
+# Lab 01 - Review and explore Sentinel workspace

-### Estimated Duration: 30 minutes
+### Estimated Duration: 30 Minutes

 In this lab, participants will explore a pre-configured Azure Sentinel workspace, investigating security incidents, configuring automated responses, and analyzing data to strengthen threat detection and response capabilities within the Azure environment.